Beyond Procedure: Substantive Fairness in Conformal Prediction: Experimental Setup

 \textbf{Tabular Prediction.} We predict income brackets on the ACSIncome dataset from Folktables \citep{ding2021retiring}, using race (aggregated) as the group attribute.
 An XGBoost classifier \citep{chen2016xgboost} is the base model, while Qwen2.5-7B is the LLM-in-the-loop \cite{yang2024qwen2}.

 \Cref{tab:base-model-metrics} shows a summary of base model and CP metrics on the test set, including accuracy and the maximum accuracy gap between groups, $\Delta_\text{Acc}$.
 Cvg is the empirical coverage, and Size is the average set size, where $1-\alpha=0.9$.
-Metrics are not averaged across calibration-test splits.
+Metrics are computed on a single calibration-test split, not averaged across many.